-6. Work to raise the level of workforce skills to support future business growth
+6. Work with partners to deliver a skilled workforce that will support future business growth

-- Deliver Apprentice Town activity with Chesterfield College and other partners to raise awareness of, and increase participation in, apprenticeships - Encourage the further development of higher education provision in Chesterfield - Work with SCR and D2N2 LEPs to facilitate local business access to training that will up-skill the workforce via programmes including Skills Bank and Skills Local
+- Deliver Apprentice Town activity with Chesterfield College and other partners to raise awareness of, and increase participation in, apprenticeships - Encourage the further development of higher education provision in Chesterfield - Work with SCR and D2N2 LEPs to facilitate local business access to training that will up-skill the workforce via programmes including Skills Bank and Skills Local - Engage with businesses through key account management to enable a bespoke response to the specific skills needs of the business - Work with businesses, education and training providers, and other key stakeholders to ensure that skills provision evolves in line with future business sector growth opportunities, including the delivery of HS2

-- Engage with businesses through key account management to enable a bespoke response to the specific skills needs of the business - Work with businesses, education and training providers, and other key stakeholders to ensure that skills provision evolves in line with future business sector growth opportunities, including the delivery of HS2 - Foster links between the local business community and schools / education providers to raise awareness of future career pathways - Deliver an annual skills conference and maintain up to date information to signpost people and businesses to appropriate training programmes.
+- Foster links between the local business community and schools / education providers to raise awareness of future career pathways - Deliver an annual skills conference and maintain up to date information to signpost people and businesses to appropriate training programmes.

-7. Ensure that all local people are in a position to benefit from the growth which takes place in the borough
+7. Work with partners to ensure that all local people are in a position to benefit from the growth which takes place in the borough